 It is the parents' responsibility to inform school of the reason for a child's absence as soon as possible.
-Parental contact, usually by telephone, on the first day of absence is the normal practice, followed by a written note upon the child's return to school.
+Parental contact, usually by telephone, on the first day of absence is the normal practice.

 Parents should inform school on the first day of absence of the nature of the illness, the expected length of the absence and the probable date of return.